AI News

 94

-Google's TurboQuant claims 6x lower memory use for large AI models
+Google's TurboQuant cuts memory use of large AI models by sixfold

 benchmarksgoogleinference